HelenHelene/eportfolio/module/OOP_Unit10.md

 Looking ahead to the Assessment 2, the content covered in this unit will play a vital role.
 The ability to test code for functional correctness, as well as adhere to accurate stylistic conventions, will be crucial in delivering a high-quality software solution.

 ### Professional Skills Matrix and Action Plan
-In terms of my professional skills matrix and action plan, I will apply the knowledge gained in this unit to thoroughly test the code I have developed for the summative assessment.
-By leveraging unit tests and pylint, I aim to ensure the correctness and stylistic integrity of my code.
+In terms of my professional action plan, I will apply the knowledge gained in this unit to thoroughly test the code I have developed for the summative assessment.
+By leveraging unit tests, I aim to ensure the correctness and stylistic integrity of my code.
 Additionally, I will focus on documenting the code effectively, providing clear explanations for stakeholders.

 Morover, I will continue to refine my skills in code testing, adherence to stylistic conventions, and documentation practices.
 This ongoing development will enable me to consistently deliver high-quality software solutions that meet the needs of stakeholders.